kunalsavla20/Hotel_Booking_Analysis/README.md

 4. Data Saving: After preprocessing, we saved the cleaned and transformed data into a separate file or database for easy access in subsequent stages of the project.
 ![Screenshot](Screenshot14.PNG)

+By following these data preprocessing steps, we ensured that our data was ready for analysis, visualization, and modeling.
+Clean and well-structured data is the foundation of any successful data analysis project, and it allows us to derive meaningful insights and make informed decisions.